-When the film ‘The Passion of the Christ’ was released I remember listening to film critic Mark Kermode describing it as a horror film and when you think about it, this is a really accurate description of it.
-The death of Jesus was horrific and if we looking just at the nature of Jesus’ death then it is definitely a bad and not a good day of remembrance.
+When the film ‘The Passion of the Christ’ was released I remember listening to film critic Mark Kermode describing it as a horror film and when you think about it, this is a really accurate description.
+The death of Jesus was horrific and if we looking just at the nature of Jesus’ death then it is definitely a BAD and not a GOOD day of remembrance.

 What makes it Good Friday is the reason why Jesus died.

-The Bible says that our sin separates us from a holy God but the good news is that Jesus died to offer freedom and cleansing from sin.
+The Bible says that our sin separates us from God but the good news is that Jesus died to offer freedom and cleansing from sin.

 ‘Now you have been united with Christ Jesus.
 Once you were far away from God, but now you have been brought near to him through the blood of Christ’ (Ephesians 2.13).

 Once we were far from God and we couldn’t get to him 😦 .
-Instead of turning his back on us, though God sent his son Jesus to show us who he is and to open the way for us to get to him through his sacrificial death on the cross.
-The death of Jesus saves us and this is really something good and worth celebrating because we don’t deserve such a generous and loving act.
+Instead of turning his back on us, though God sent his son Jesus to show us who God is and to open the way for us to get to him through his sacrificial death on the cross.
+The death of Jesus saves us and this is really something good and worth celebrating because without his sacrifice we could never know God and spend eternity with him.

 Christ was offered once for all time as a sacrifice to take away the sins of many people.
 He will come again, not to deal with our sins, but to bring salvation to all who are eagerly waiting for him.
 (Hebrews 9.28)